You’ll never forget a good sports coach.

 Sports coaching can involve:

 The role can vary depending on the setting.
-Sports coaches work at schools and sports clubs, for community teams and can either specialise in a particular sport or teach across the entire sporting spectrum.
+Sports coaches work at schools and sports clubs, for community teams and can either specialise in a particular sport such as football or teach across the entire sporting spectrum.
 At Premier Education, coaches teach across 40 different sports and activities.

 There are plenty of ways to get into coaching, with apprenticeships, college courses and university degrees – all providing suitable qualifications and opportunities.
 There are also volunteering opportunities to gain experience or develop sports skills.